ferdinandfrank/vue-forms/docs/index.md

 #### Properties:
 This component inherits all of the shared properties listed above as well as the following:

-- **clear**: States if the form's inputs shall be cleared after the submit.
+- **clear:** States if the form's inputs shall be cleared after the submit.
     - type: Boolean
     - default: false

-- **reset**: States if the form's inputs shall be reset after the submit.
+- **reset:** States if the form's inputs shall be reset after the submit.
     - type: Boolean
     - default: false